What's Included in the Price

 Sydney-Specific Considerations

-Sydney's apartment stock presents unique ventilation challenges.
-Many apartment bathrooms, particularly in buildings from the 1960s through 1990s, have no external window at all.
-The exhaust fan is the only source of ventilation, and if it fails, is undersized, or ducts into a ceiling void rather than outside, mould develops quickly — especially with Sydney's coastal humidity.
+Sydney's apartment stock presents specific ventilation challenges that differ from house installations.
+Many apartment bathrooms, particularly in buildings from the 1960s through 1990s across Randwick, Bondi, and the lower North Shore, have no external window at all.
+The exhaust fan is the only source of ventilation, and if it fails, is undersized, or ducts into a ceiling void rather than outside, mould develops quickly.
+Sydney's coastal humidity keeps ambient moisture levels high year-round, so extraction needs are not seasonal the way they are in Melbourne or Adelaide.

 In the inner west, suburbs like Marrickville, Newtown, Balmain, and Leichhardt are dominated by Federation-era terraces and Victorian cottages.
 These homes frequently have bathroom fans that were retrofitted decades ago and vent straight into the roof cavity.
-The resulting moisture damage to roof timbers and insulation is a common finding during building inspections.
+During building inspections, moisture damage to roof timbers and insulation from this setup is one of the most common findings.
 Correcting the ducting to vent externally is one of the highest-value ventilation improvements you can make.
+An inline fan like the Fantech Rapid Response 250HP ($200, delivering 349 m3/hr) mounted in the roof space with rigid ducting to a roof cowl is a reliable solution for these tight terrace roof cavities.

-Strata properties require body corporate approval for any work that affects the building exterior, including installing a new vent cowl or wall grille.
-Allow extra lead time for approval, and confirm any restrictions on vent placement or appearance.
+For apartments in strata buildings across Green Square, Zetland, Mascot, and Waterloo, body corporate approval is required for any work affecting the building exterior, including installing a new vent cowl or wall grille.
+Some newer buildings have pre-wired provisions for exhaust fans, simplifying the process.
+Older buildings may have centralised exhaust risers that individual units connect into.
+Allow extra lead time for strata approval, and confirm any restrictions on vent placement or appearance before committing to a quote.

 Hiring a Licensed Air Conditioning Technician in NSW